aydoganersoz/contiki-ng-playground/README.md

 ### e01_hello_world

 Hello world application.
 Two threads running in parallel, the first one having ten seconds of period whereas the second one having five seconds.
-Different LEDs are toggled inside threads.